Clyde19-z/Pangle_iOS_SDK_Integration_Guideline/9_Pangle_Publishers_Checklist_for_iOS14.md

-# Pangle Publishers checklist for iOS 14
+# 9. Pangle Publishers Checklist for iOS 14

 1. Update apps to run on `Xcode 12.0 and higher version` to ensure compatibility with iOS 14.
 2. Update to `Pangle iOS SDK 3.2.5.0` and higher version for iOS 14 and SKAdNetwork Support